-Torfaen County Borough Council provides a weekly dry recycling collection service.
+Torfaen County Borough Council provides a weekly two-stream dry recycling collection service.

 Glass bottles and jars, paper and plastic bottles, pots, tubs and trays are collected from a black box.
 Textiles can also be included in the collection if put out in a bag.
 A blue bag takes cardboard and is collected every two weeks.